ASU-Bioinformatics/project-scripts/Project_Scripts/Bonner_8406252/workflow.md

 ## Rename Final Output Files

-The file names generated in this workflow are very long and unwieldy, so I'm going to copy the output files for James into renamed files (so I don't lose the original naming for my backup data) and keep track of the renaming here.
+The file names generated in this workflow are very long and unwieldy, so I'm going to copy the output files into renamed files (so I don't lose the original naming for my backup data) and keep track of the renaming here.

 ```
 cp 37N-FLAG-IP-vaccinia_STARAligned.filtered.samDupRm.R1.bam 37N-FLAG-IP-vaccinia.processed.bam